 North Wind also utilizes an AMS Power Probe 9630 VTR-M, one of the most versatile direct push rigs available today.
-Our VTR-M is mounted on a Bobcat Mini Track Loader, making it easily transported by either trailer or aircraft to locations.
+Our VTR-M is mounted on a Bobcat Mini Track Loader, making it easily transported by either trailer or aircraft to remote locations.
 The rig is only 3 feet wide, making almost any location accessible, and the rugged rubber tracks of the VTR-M Power Probe keep this rig moving when soil conditions get soft, wet, or muddy with minimal disturbance to the work site.
 In addition, our VTR-M has the one of the most powerful hammers on the market, with 22,000 pounds of pull-down force and 27,000 pounds of pull-up force – more than enough power to complete most direct-push projects.

 North Wind excels at project delivery in extremely remote locations, including areas accessible only by barge, helicopter or plane and with no local services.